ryanduchin/music-video-collector/README.md

 takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page

-** David - how do I get to these options? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/
+** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/

+Code Review Major Questions:
+- ** above
+- validating URL on save of post.
+(Possible refactoring of database URL to database URL_ID + URL_Source)
+- render_thumbnail template logic with ajax request - ok?

 MVP:
 - [x] Create accounts (sign up)
 - [x] Create sessions (log in)
 - [X] Watch videos!
-- [ ] "Upload" Videos (=enter links)
+- [X] "Upload" Videos (=enter links)
 - [X] Like Videos
 - [X] View collection of all your liked videos
 - [ ] View other users (and their list of liked videos)